 Charlotte-Mecklenburg Utilities, these indicators provide an unprecedented view of the consumption characteristics of households within the Charlotte region.

-Quality of Life Study Interactive Dashboard
+Quality of Life Explorer Interactive Dashboard

 Neighborhood Energy Challenge

-The Neighborhood Energy Challenge encourages neighbors to join forces to develop innovative and practical strategies for improving their neighborhoods' energy use.
+The Neighborhood Energy Challenge encouraged neighbors to join forces to develop innovative and practical strategies for improving their neighborhoods' energy use.
 Neighborhoods were competitively selected to receive $80,000 each to carry out their energy efficiency strategies.

 Innovative components included distribution of energy efficient products, bicycle rack installation, appliance replacement, educational seminars, construction of an off-the-grid community shelter and CFL/LED light bulb replacement.
 Additionally, the program provided home efficiency upgrades, including weatherization improvements for 270 homes that achieved an average of 18 percent increase in the energy efficiency of their building.